mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 ### the summit: adding hierarchy

-We've spent almost 15 years just in navigability!
+We've spent like 15 years just in navigability of small worlds!

 Though I think arguably the authors had basically everything they needed in 2011 (maybe even 2008) except for the idea of a skip list (a [1990 paper